UoaWDCC/uabc-web/README.md

-# UOA Badminton Club Website
+# UOA Badminton Club Website 🏸
 Project initiated by WDCC in 2023.

-## About
+## About ⚡

 **2025:** We are focused on creating a functional website for the University of Auckland Badminton Club.
 The functional website will comprise a membership process (sign-up, sign-in, sign-out), membership management system, court booking process and more.
-The website will be built to be user-friendly, aesthetic alongside having an effective and efficient back-end to satisfy the clients.
+The website will be built to be user-friendly and aesthetic alongside having an effective and efficient back-end to satisfy the clients.

-## Setting up the project
+## Setting up the project 💻

 ### Prerequisites